surtantheta/CodeBERT-Implementation/README.md

 This code was implemented on a 64-bit Windows system with 8 GB ram and GeForce GTX 1650 4GB graphics card.

+Due to limited compuational power, we have trained and evaluated the model on a smaller data compared to the original data.